BMMADHUMITHA/weighted_rr/README.md

 ## Overview

-This project is a console-based washing machine simulator written in C using POSIX threads (`pthread`).
+This project is a console-based washing machine simulator written in C using.

 The main modified logic is contained in: